BSzili/aros-stuff/pthreads/README.md

 ## Limitations

-Due to underlying API limitations thread cancellation and detached threads are not supported.
+Due to underlying API limitations detached threads are not supported.

 ## License